getantibody/antibody/README.md

 This will put the binary in `/usr/local/bin/antibody` and setup your `~/.zshrc` to load what is needed on startup.

-You can also use homebrew (on OSX):
+You can also use homebrew (on macOS):

 ```console
 $ brew install getantibody/tap/antibody
 ```

-Or using [AUR](https://aur.archlinux.org/packages/antibody/) on Arch Linux.
+Or even using [AUR](https://aur.archlinux.org/packages/antibody/) on Arch Linux.

 ### Usage